Vyral/base-template/_posts/2018-09-07-the-story-of-our-market-from-the-early-2000s-to-now.md

 As you know, **we had a huge increase in prices in the late 90s/early 2000s, and this increase peaked in 2006.** In Anne Arundel County, the median home price back then was $344,000.
 As you know, the market then crashed and reached its bottom around 2011.
 At that point, the median home price in our area had dropped to $280,000.
 As of this month, it’s jumped back up to $340,000.
 As you can see, we haven’t come all the way back, but we’re almost there.

 During most of that same time frame (2005 to 2016), the average household income increased 3.6%, which is pretty flat.
-While housing prices went up and down, current average is up 4.62% compared to where it was at in 2005.
+While housing prices went up and down, the current average is up 4.62% compared to where it was at in 2005.

 {% include pullquote.html %}